 Embraer S.A.
-(ERJ) Upgraded Issued by Wall Street Gurus
+(ERJ) upgraded Issued by Wall Street Gurus

 ERJ’s Market Performance

-ERJ stocks went down by -2.99% for the week, with a monthly jump of 20.77% and a quarterly performance of 15.80%, while its annual performance rate touched -39.05%.
-The volatility ratio for the week stands at 8.12% while the volatility levels for the past 30 days are set at 6.97% for Embraer S.A..
-The simple moving average for the period of the last 20 days is 0.64% for ERJ stocks with a simple moving average of 37.71% for the last 200 days.
+ERJ stocks went up by 23.61% for the week, with a monthly jump of 38.75% and a quarterly performance of 47.38%, while its annual performance rate touched 4.72%.
+The volatility ratio for the week stands at 6.32% while the volatility levels for the past 30 days are set at 7.43% for Embraer S.A..
+The simple moving average for the period of the last 20 days is 16.87% for ERJ stocks with a simple moving average of 67.16% for the last 200 days.

-During the last 5 trading sessions, ERJ fell by -2.99%, which changed the moving average for the period of 200-days by +80.13% in comparison to the 20-day moving average, which settled at $8.44.
-In addition, Embraer S.A. saw 23.79% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ERJ rose by +23.61%, which changed the moving average for the period of 200-days by +101.16% in comparison to the 20-day moving average, which settled at $9.06.
+In addition, Embraer S.A. saw 53.01% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ERJ